Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Methods

 \subsection{Birth and death decomposition}

-We model brain networks as weighted graphs.
-Suppose we have the weighted graph $ G(V,w) $ where $ V=\{1,2,\dots ,q\} $ defines the node set and $ w= (w_{ij})$ defines edge weights.
-There are total $ k=(q^2-q)/2 $ number of edges.
-We can treat the weighted graphs as simplical complexes \cite{edelsbrunner2022computational,zomorodian2005topology}.
-A most well known simplical complex is the Rips complex $ \mathcal{R}_{\epsilon} $ which is defined as a simplicial complex consisting of $ k $-simplices composed of $ k+1 $ nodes within distance $ \epsilon $ \cite{ghrist2008barcodes}.
-For $q$ number of nodes, a graph includes at most 1-simplices while a Rips complex contains at most $(q-1)$-simplices.
-For a network with q nodes, the graph will include simplices of dimension zero and one.
-The following hierarchical nesting structure called the {\em Rips filtration} is induced by the Rips complex:
+In this study, we represent a brain network as weighted graph \( G = (V, w) \), where \( V = \{1, 2, \ldots, q\} \) is the node set and \( w = (w_{ij}) \) denotes edge weights, yielding \( r = (q^2 - q)/2 \) total edges \cite{lee.2012.tmi,petri.2014}.
+The weighted graph can be treated as simplicial complexes \cite{edelsbrunner2022computational,zomorodian2005topology}.
+One commonly used simplicial complex is the Rips complex \( \mathcal{R}_{\epsilon} \), defined as consisting of \( k \)-simplices formed by \( k+1 \) nodes within distance \( \epsilon \) \cite{ghrist2008barcodes}.
+For a graph with \( q \) nodes, the Rips complex can contain simplices up to dimension \( q - 1 \).
+Then the hierarchical nesting structure called the {\em Rips filtration} is induced by the Rips complex:

 where $ 0=\epsilon_{0}<\epsilon_{1}<\epsilon_{2} <\dots$ are called the filtration values.
-When the number of nodes becomes large, the Rips complex becomes very dense and often causes serious computational bottlenecks in tasks such as the permutation test.
-For this reason, we propose to use the graph filtration, a special case of reduced Rips filtration \cite{lee2012persistent,lee2011computing}.
-Define the binary graph $G_{\epsilon}=(V,w_{\epsilon}) $ with binary edge weights $ w_{\epsilon}=(w_{\epsilon,ij}) $ such that
+When the number of nodes becomes large, the Rips complex becomes very dense and often causes serious computational bottlenecks in computationally demanding tasks such as the permutation test.
+For this reason, we propose to use the graph filtration, a special case of Rips filtration restricted to 1-skeleton \cite{lee.2012.tmi,lee2011computing}.